Ethan's Audio and Music Page

 The control room was also quite large, with huge double glass windows into the main studio and also the "piano room" (not visible).
 I designed the layout for this studio myself, but we hired the acoustic consulting firm of Klepper, Marshall, and King from New York to confirm the design.
 They showed us how to build floating floors, walls, and ceilings, and how to build proper bass traps and acoustic treatment.
 In the upper-right corner of the control room photo above you can just make out the lighting control panel.
 Each of the eight lighting tracks had its own on-off switch and 1500-watt variable transformer dimmer.

-In the late 1970s I also began a side career of writing for magazines, starting with a series of how-to articles for Recording Engineer/Producer (now defunct).
+In the late 1970s I also began a side career of writing for audio magazines, starting with a series of how-to articles for Recording Engineer/Producer (now defunct).

 THE 1980s AND 1990s

-After five more years in the studio I'd had enough, and in 1983 I took a detour into audio and software consulting where I designed programs for the Lawn Doctor, the New York Stock Exchange, and Chase Manhattan Bank.
+After five more years in the studio I'd had enough, and in 1983 I took a detour into audio and software consulting where I designed business programs for the Lawn Doctor, the New York Stock Exchange, and Chase Manhattan Bank.
 I also worked as chief engineer for ByWord Corporation where I designed and installed guided tour systems for museums and other tourist attractions.
 The best part about ByWord was the traveling - I went all over, including four trips to Bermuda, three to Las Vegas, and many near Disney World.
 I also spent six weeks in Beulah, North Dakota, in the middle of winter, which was no fun at all!

 Besides writing for computer magazines, I also wrote a programming book that became a best-seller, reaching Number 11 on the Waldensoft Top 20 list - surprisingly successful for a programmer's book competing in the same market as "Word Perfect Made Easy" and other titles having a much wider audience.
 My software company also co-produced programming events with Microsoft, and I won their Developer MVP Award several years in a row.
 During that time I met Bill Gates and even had dinner with him!